dusterherz/learn-botty/README.md

 ### Traffic

-* Give you the current traffic for your working travel.
+* Give you the current traffic for your working travel
 * Give you the traffic for another address

 ### Outfit